 The History of Tablet Computing – From 1987!

 We’ve been talking about tablets in great detail since about 2008, and 2010 saw the release of the first iPad – the release that sparked off the tablet generation.
 Apart from that, it’s easy to forget exactly how long tablets have been around.
-We saw the Samsung Q1 in 2006 even, but was there anything… Continue reading The History of Tablet Computing – From 1987!
+We saw the Samsung Q1 in 2006 even, but was there anything before that?
+You bet there was!
+The picture below details the history of tablets since the first proper tablet – the Z88 released in 1987!
+Enjoy.

 Weekly Deals: HP Dm1z, Lenovo IdeaPad S205, HDTVs & Apps for Cheap